Torven’s Ford

 Downriver, a set of creaking wooden docks—collectively called the Reed Docks—jut into deeper water, tied with barges, ferries, and flatboats.

-- Riverfolk linger here at all hours
+• Riverfolk and boat pilots linger here all hours

-- Cargo is rarely left unattended
+• Cargo is rarely left unattended or at least watched by someone

-- Outsiders are noticed immediately
+• Outsiders are noticed immediately

 Blackwake River Forge